FLORENCE

 Not far away, the Palazzo Pitti opens another chapter in Florence’s story.
 Its architecture, sculptures, and paintings reflect the elegance, power, and transformation that have shaped the city’s artistic heritage.

-Our path then takes us to the Accademia Gallery, home to Michelangelo’s David, a sculpture that captures the perfection of human creativity and vision.
+Our path then leads to the Galleria dell’Accademia, home to Michelangelo’s David, a sculpture that captures the perfection of human creativity and vision.
 Standing before it, one can feel the strength and ambition of an era defined by artistic genius.
-Smaller and more intimate than the Uffizi, the Accademia offers a closer glimpse into the spirit of Florence and the timeless conversation between art and humanity.
+Smaller and more intimate than the Uffizi, the Galleria dell’Accademia offers a closer glimpse into the spirit of Florence and the timeless conversation between art and humanity.

 Our walk ends at Piazza della Signoria, the open-air heart of the city.
 Surrounded by sculptures that bring myths and history to life, we listen to the melodies of street musicians and the gentle murmur of fountains.
 Florence at night becomes a living stage where every sound, shadow, and movement tells a story.

 At its heart, Florence is more than a city.
 It is a journey through time, art, and human brilliance.
-From Renaissance masters to contemporary creators, its spirit endures in every stone, every canvas, and every flavor.
+From Renaissance masters to contemporary creators, its spirit endures in every stone, every canvas, and every flavour.
 Florence remains a living dream that invites us to return, to feel, and to remember.

 Photos: